McCaskill campaign claims hidden camera video is fraud, demands investigation with Hawley recusing himself - Missourinet

 Hawley quickly responded, saying that if McCaskill had any evidence of a crime to please come forward with it immediately, otherwise stop politicizing the legal process for political gain.
 Hawley also referenced the hidden camera videos, stating that McCaskill and her staff had been caught on tape telling the truth.

-The secret video attempts to portray McCaskill as more liberal than her campaign implies through recordings of her acknowledging her preference for gun laws and her staff’s embrace of former President Obama.
+The secret video attempts to portray McCaskill as more liberal than her campaign implies through hidden camera recordings of her acknowledging her preference for gun laws and through footage of her staff embracing former President Barack Obama.

+Campaign staff also appear in the hidden camera footage erroneously claiming that Planned Parenthood did not support her campaign.
+The organization has contributed to McCaskill’s campaign.

 The videos were orchestrated by Project Veritas head James O’Keefe, who is known for his right-leaning hidden-camera-style investigations.